-Caterpillar smashes profit estimates, raises 2017 forecast again
+Caterpillar bulldozes expectations, raises 2017 forecast again

-(Reuters) - Caterpillar Inc (CAT.N) smashed Wall Street's profit estimates and raised its full-year forecast for the second time, driven by improving demand in China and a recovery in mining activity.
+(Reuters) - Caterpillar Inc's (CAT.N) results smashed expectations and the company raised its full-year forecast for the second time, underscoring strength across its businesses and a steady recovery in demand from China.

-Shares of the world's largest construction and mining equipment maker rose 5.6 percent in premarket trading on Tuesday.
+Shares of the world's largest construction and mining equipment maker rose as much as 5.4 percent on Tuesday to touch a more than five-year high.

-Caterpillar's strong results underscore a turnaround in its main businesses that have been hit by low commodity prices and slowing demand in the past few years.
+Caterpillar's strong results are the clearest indication yet that the company is turning a corner after weak commodity prices and global economic uncertainty hit demand for its iconic yellow earth-moving equipment in the past few years.

+JPMorgan Securities analyst Ann Duignan called the results a solid "beat and raise" even as expectations were high coming into the quarter.

+Sales rose at all three of the company's main businesses, with the resource industries unit, which makes mining equipment, reporting the biggest jump compared with a year earlier.

 Total sales rose 9.6 percent to $11.33 billion and handily beat analysts' average estimate of $10.93 billion, according to Thomson Reuters I/B/E/S.